tobiasfrust/RISA/README.md

     ```sudo apt install doxygen graphviz```

 Building the software:
+- If the software is built for another CUDA device architecture, this architecture needs to be added in the top-level CmakeLists.txt
 - create a new path, outside of src-directory, called e.g. 'build'
 - move into this path and enter following command in terminal:
     ```ccmake <path_to_src>```